TimAnthonyAlexander/north/docs/implementation.md

 8. Tool result sent to Claude with outcome (applied: true/false)
 9. Claude continues processing

+### Shell Approval Flow

+When Claude requests `shell_run` (approvalPolicy: "shell"):
+1. Orchestrator checks if command is in `.north/allowlist.json`
+2. If allowed: execute immediately in persistent PTY, return result
+3. If not allowed: create `shell_review` transcript entry with status "pending"
+4. Tool loop blocks, waiting for user decision
+5. ShellReview component renders command with Run/Always/Deny options
+6. User presses `r` (run), `a` (always), or `d` (deny)
+7. On Run: execute command, status set to "ran"
+8. On Always: add to allowlist, execute command, status set to "always"
+9. On Deny: return `{ denied: true }` to Claude, status set to "denied"
+10. Tool result sent to Claude with outcome
+11. Claude continues processing

 ### Gitignore Handling

 The ignore checker: